SantoriniDave.com

 See Also

-Many of the island’s best tours depart from the charming Mykonos Old Port.
-Boat tours are an awesome escape to the quiet coves of Rhenia, the ancient ruins of Delos, or the famous South Coast beaches.
+Many of the island’s best boat tours depart from the charming Mykonos Old Port.
+The cruises are an awesome escape to the quiet coves of Rhenia, the ancient ruins of Delos, or the famous South Coast beaches.

 How to Choose the Right Mykonos Boat Tour